Star Citizen: Star Marine

+Star Marine was merged with Arena Commander with Alpha Patch 2.6.0, released in 2016.

 Squadron 42

 Squadron 42 is a story-based single-player game set in the Star Citizen fictional universe described by the developers as a "spiritual successor to Wing Commander".
 It is being developed by the Foundry 42 studio under the supervision of Chris Roberts' brother Erin, who had already worked with him on the Wing Commander series and led the production and development of games like Privateer 2: The Darkening and Starlancer.
 It was originally announced for release in 2014 during the Kickstarter campaign, but was delayed multiple times.
 In mid-2019 CIG stated that a beta release was planned before the end of Q2 2020, then an estimated Q3 2020 on a now abandoned roadmap.
 In December 2020 Chris Roberts announced there will be no official release date or gameplay footage at this time.
 "I have decided that it is best to not show Squadron 42 gameplay publicly, nor discuss any release date until we are closer to the home stretch and have high confidence in the remaining time needed to finish the game to the quality we want".
 At CitizenCon 2024, first gameplay parts of Squadron 42 were shown and a release in 2026 was suggested.
+In August 2026, Roberts announced that the game's release window was delayed to Q2 2027.

 The developers state that the interactive storyline centers on an elite military unit and involves the player character enlisting in the United Empire of Earth Navy, taking part in a campaign that starts with a large space battle.
 The player's actions will allow them to optionally achieve citizenship in the UEE and affect their status in the Star Citizen persistent universe, but neither of the two games has to be played in order to access the other.
 In addition to space combat simulation and first-person shooter elements, reported features include a conversation system that affects relationships with non-player pilots.
 An optional co-operative mode was initially proposed in the Kickstarter, but later changed to be a separate mode added after release.
-The game is planned to be released in multiple episodes, and according to the developers will be offering an estimated of 20 hours of gameplay for Squadron 42 Episode One with about 70 missions worth of gameplay.
+The game is planned to be released in multiple episodes, and according to the developers will be offering an estimated 20 hours of gameplay for Squadron 42 Episode One with about 70 missions worth of gameplay.
 Squadron 42 Episodes Two and Three will launch later.
 The cast for Squadron 42 includes Gary Oldman, Mark Hamill, Gillian Anderson, Mark Strong, Liam Cunningham, Andy Serkis, John Rhys-Davies, Jack Huston, Eleanor Tomlinson, Harry Treadaway, Sophie Wu, Damson Idris, Eric Wareheim, Rhona Mitra, Henry Cavill, and Ben Mendelsohn amongst others.